-To celebrate the launching of our new MA in Design for Social Impact, PCA is co-hosting a panel discussion with PUBLIC Journal on design solutions for the European refugee crisis.
+To celebrate the launching of our new MA in Design for Social Impact and on the occasion of World Refugee Day, PCA is co-hosting a panel discussion with PUBLIC Journal on design solutions for the European refugee crisis.
 We will be presenting and exploring a range of projects and best practices that are emerging to help with these very real shelter needs.

 PUBLIC Journal is focused on and committed to the expansion of the Public Interest Design (PID) movement.
 PCA is partnering with PUBLIC to participate in its mission to explain, inspire and educate the public about contemporary PID projects around the world.
 PUBLIC Journal focuses its attention on subjects we share concerns about, such as solutions to homelessness, access to drinkable water, availability and intelligent use of public spaces, as well as good public policy that enhances the quality of life for all citizens.